High-order quantum algorithm for solving linear differential equations: Introduction

 The algorithm in Ref.\ \cite{Leyton08} may have been overly ambitious, because it aimed to solve nonlinear differential equations.
 A more natural application for quantum computers is \emph{linear} differential equations.
 This is because quantum mechanics is described by linear differential equations.
 We find that, when we restrict to linear differential equations, it is possible to obtain an algorithm that is far more efficient than that proposed in Ref.\ \cite{Leyton08}.

-We consider first-order linear differential equations.
+We consider sparse systems of first-order linear differential equations.
 Using standard techniques, any linear differential equation with higher-order derivatives can be converted to a first-order linear differential equation with larger dimension.
 A first-order ordinary differential equation may be written as

-where $x$ and $b$ are $N_x$-component vectors, and $A$ is an $N_x\times N_x$ matrix.
+where $\bm{x}$ and $\bm{b}$ are $N_x$-component vectors, and $A$ is an $N_x\times N_x$ matrix (which we take to be sparse).
 Classically, the complexity of solving the differential equation must be at least linear in $N_x$.
 The goal of the quantum algorithm is to solve the differential equation in time $O(\poly\log N_x)$.

-Quantum mechanics is described by differential equations of this form, except they are homogeneous ($b(t)=0$), and $A(t)=iH(t)$, where $H(t)$ is Hermitian.
-This means that the solutions in quantum mechanics only include oscillating terms, whereas more general differential equations have solutions that may grow or decay exponentially.
-Quantum algorithms for simulating quantum mechanical systems have been extensively studied \cite{Lloyd96,Aharonov03,Childs04,Berry07,Childs08,Berry09,Wiebe10}.
+Quantum mechanics is described by differential equations of this form, except they are homogeneous ($\bm{b}(t)=0$), and $A(t)=iH(t)$, where $H(t)$ is Hermitian.
+For physical systems where the Hamiltonian is a sum of interaction Hamiltonians, the Hamiltonian is sparse.
+The solutions in quantum mechanics only include oscillating terms, whereas more general differential equations have solutions that may grow or decay exponentially.
+Quantum algorithms for simulating quantum mechanical systems have been extensively studied \cite{Lloyd96,Aharonov03,Childs04,Berry07,Childs08,Berry09,Wiebe10,Berry13,Jordan12}.

 Classical physics is described by more general differential equations.
-Large systems of ordinary differential equations are produced by discreti{\s}ation of partial differential equations.
+Large sparse systems of ordinary differential equations are produced by discreti{\s}ation of partial differential equations.
 Many equations in physics are linear partial differential equations, where the time derivative depends linearly on spatial derivatives and the value of a quantity at some point in physical space.
 Examples include Stokes equations (for creeping fluid flow), the heat equation, and Maxwell's equations.
-Discreti{\s}ation of the partial differential equation on a mesh of points results in an ordinary differential equation with a very large value of $N_x$.
+Discreti{\s}ation of the partial differential equation on a mesh of points results in a sparse ordinary differential equation with a very large value of $N_x$.